EnderL-Corp/JavaFinal/README.md

      JoinGame.main() and enter the Host's LAN IP.
 The former is for testing.
 The latter is for the final.
 -Srihari Subramanian

+6/6/17
+Now it is all part of Main, and will soon be moved to Game with a host/join enum.